lexffe/discorder/README.md

 ####compiling from repo

-You need go and git installed
+You need go and git installed, and your gopath set up

-run this command: `go get -u github.com/jonas747/discorder`
+run this command: `go get -u github.com/jonas747/discorder/cmd/discorder`

 (-u: to force an update if you have a older version)